-Seahawks add to special-teams depth, sign Joel Iyiegbuhiwe
+Seahawks add to special-teams depth, sign Joel Iyiegbuniwe

 He also becomes the second member of the 2021 Bears defense to sign with Seattle — cornerback Artie Burns the other — and reunite with Sean Desai, who was Chicago’s defensive coordinator last year and is the Seahawks associate head coach-defense.

-Iyiegbuhiwe, listed at 6 foot 1, 235, played at Western Kentucky.
+Iyiegbuniwe, listed at 6 foot 1, 235, played at Western Kentucky.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.